alifirhas/cmdk-revision/src/503-519/503-Magic-town.md

 It was a secret door close to the back of the bookcase.
 When the demon hunters found the mechanism and twisted it, the secret door was opened with a click, revealing a narrow passage that can only be passed by one person.
 Looking at the direction of the passage, it seems that it leads to the underground of the church.

 Taking out the torch, the demon hunters were vigilant and began to enter the passage one after another.
-They had already seen that the gate of **** outside might be just a warning method.
+They had already seen that the gate of hell outside might be just a warning method.
 Those remnants of the Zakarum church should be hiding in the ground.
 In the space, if you don't hurry, they might run away.

 The descending stairs were unexpectedly long.
 After walking for nearly twenty minutes, they faintly saw the light that appeared in front of him, and didn't know where it had gone underground.